brahimmade1996/FaceComparing-PyTorch/README.md

 The project is based on PyTorch 0.3.1, with Torchvision 0.2.0.
 If u want to run it under the newest 0.4.0(launched in late April), there should be some modifications yet to be done.

 Also, the whole project was written on Jupyter Notebook.

-For those above, I recommand using *Anaconda* to set up the environment.
+For the above, I recommand using *Anaconda* to set up the environment.

 ## Datasets
 Any dataset can be used, as long as u make sure that each class is in its own folder.